matyalatte/tuw/examples/components/num_pickers/README.md

 ## `wrap`

 `wrap` is an optional key to wrap at the `min` and `max`.
-The minimum value will be the maximum value when clicking down arrow.
+The minimum value will be the maximum value when clicking the down arrow.
-The maximum value will be the minimum value when clicking up arrow.
+The maximum value will be the minimum value when clicking the up arrow.

 ## Notes